Sirmuchai/Introduction-to-Power-BI/README.md

 Dalberg Data Insights (DDI) has requested you to develop a new food security monitoring tool to support the decision-making of one of those NGOs active in Karamoja.

 To do so, Dalberg Data Insights developed a methodology to remotely measure the yield of the two main staple crops of the region (i.e., sorghum and maize) based on satellite images.
 The agri-tech team just ran the model for the 2017 crop season.

-As a Data Scientist, the agri-tech team is asking you to develop an interactive visualization tool of the results for this first crop season.
+As a **Data Scientist**, the agri-tech team is asking you to develop an interactive visualization tool of the results for this first crop season.
 This visualization tool you will develop will be used as a first mockup of the Food Security Monitoring tool that DDI will develop for the NGO.